 6. Overcoming and De-escalating Interactions with Difficult Clients

 Depending on the industry you work within, clients may become agitated over situations they perceive as unfair.
-Administrative Assistance are often the first point of contact for these disgruntled clients, and as such, they should be prepared with excellent customer-dealing skills.
+Administrative Assistance are often the first point of contact for these disgruntled clients, and as such, they should be prepared with excellent administrative assistant skills.

 This can be as simple as reminding a guest you’re there to listen to their concerns and help them find a solution, and it can also involve passing the interaction off to a coworker who may be better equipped to handle this particular problem.